What we proposed

 What we decided

 We decided to make some changes to the proposal.
 The maximum trading hours for hotels, taverns and class 1 restaurants were changed to 8am to 2am, and all other on-licensed premises are 8am to 12am (except for function centres, which are able to trade from 8am to 1am).
 We also removed the one-way door restriction requirement.

 The local alcohol policy is not in effect yet.
 Four appeals have been lodged with the Alcohol Regulatory and Licensing Authority, which will now hear the appeals before making its decision.

 How can I find out more?

-We've created a new page for our provisional policy, and to provide information relevant to the appeals process and any further decisions we may make.
+We've created a new page for our provisional policy that explains the appeals process in more detail.

 The Research Report informed the development of the draft policy.
 You can download it below: